jeredw/cavern/README.md

 Strangely, I didn't use git during development but have attempted to reconstruct a partial history of the game source from saves.

-After the game was done I tested this it on an Atari 2600 console on an NTSC TV, a little Sceptre E16.
+After the game was done I tested it on an Atari 2600 console on an NTSC TV, a little Sceptre E16.
+I loaded the ROM using a Harmony cartridge.
 My vertical sync was off by a couple of lines, which I found through quick trial and error, but otherwise the game plays fine.
 I was especially pleased with how the joystick worked out since I'd only tested with arrow keys and wasn't sure the controls would feel right.
 But climbing seems appropriately hard.

 The game rendering works by soft scrolling around a big bitmap into a 64 byte framebuffer (half the total RAM!)
 Its "kernel", which is what